WindomZ/go-jwt/README.md

 * Default support Hmac512 and RSA
 * Tool to generate keys, include Hmac512, RSA
-* Dynamic loading the keys, and easy way to manage
+* Dynamic loading the keys, easy way to manage
+* Simplified common functions, deploy into any project quickly

 ## Installation